ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang - Copy.md

             ...................................
 ~~~~

-Note: the attributes of network element are still under discussion.
+Note: the attributes of network element are still under discussing.

 ## Efficiency Issue

-During  the integration with OSS in some operators, some efficiency/scalability concerns have been discovered when synchronizing network inventory data for big networks.
-More discussions are needed to address these concerns.
+During doing the design of integration with OSS, some efficiency issues have been discovered.
+More discussion is needed to be done in the future to address this issue.

-Considering that relational databases are widely used by traditional OSS systems and also by some network controllers, the inventory objects are most likely to be saved in different tables.
-With the model defined in current draft, when doing a full synchronization, network controller needs to convert all inventory objects of each NE into component objects and combine them together into a single list, and then construct a response and send to OSS or MDSC.
+Considering relational database is widely used by traditional OSS systems and part of PNCs, the inventory objects are probably saved in different tables.
+If the generic model is adopted, when doing a full synchronization, PNC needs to convert all inventory objects of each NE into component objects and combine them together into a single list, and then construct a response and send to OSS or MDSC.
 The OSS or MDSC needs to classify the component list and divide them into different groups, in order to save them in different tables.
-The combining-regrouping steps are impacting the network controller & OSS/MDSC processing, which may result in efficiency/scalability limitations in large scale networks.
+The combining-regrouping steps are impacting the PNC & OSS/MDSC processing, which may result in efficiency issue in large scale networks.

-An alternative YANG model structure, which defines the inventory objects directly, instead of defining generic components, has also been analyzed.
-However, also with this model, there still could be some scalability limitations when synchronizing full inventory resources in large scale of networks.
-This scalability limitation is caused by the limited transmission capabilities of HTTP protocol.
-We think that this scalability limitation should be solved at protocol level rather than data model level.
+We also designed a YANG model which defines the inventory objects directly instead of defining with generic components.
+There still could be some scalability issues when synchronizing full inventory resource in large scale of networks.
+This scalability issue is caused by the small transmission capability of HTTP protocol.
+We think that this scalability should be solved on protocol level instead of some specific data model.

-In case there are some other special types of inventory objects that could be used in other technologies and have not been considered by us, we would like to provide a generic model.
-If we define the inventory objects directly and give them fix hierarchical relationships in YANG model, once there is a new type of inventory object that needs to be introduced into the model, we need to break down our YANG model and insert the new one, this is not a backward compatible change and therefore is not an acceptable approach for implementation.
-With a generic model, we only need to augment a new component class and extend some specific attributes for this new inventory component class, which is more flexible.
-We consider this compatible issue is prior to the efficiency issue mentioned above, therefore, we continue to work on the current model.
+In case there are some other special types of inventory objects could be used in other technologies and have not been recognized by us, we would like to provide a generic model.
+If we define the inventory objects directly and give them fix hierarchical relationships in YANG model, once there is a new type of inventory object needs to be introduced into the model, we need to break down our YANG model and insert the new one, this is incompatible change which is unacceptable by the developer to implement.
+In comparison, we only need to augment a new component class and extend some specific attributes for this new inventory if we adopt generic model, which is more acceptable.
+We think this compatible issue is prior to the efficiency issue mentioned above, therefore, we continue to work on generic component model.

 ## Some Other Considerations

-Note: review in future versions of this document whether the component list should be under the network-inventory instead of the network-element container.
+Note: review in future versions of this document whether the component list should be under the network-inventory instead of under the network-element container

 Note that in {{?RFC8345}}, topology and inventory are two subsets of network information.
-However, considering the complexity of the existing topology models and having a better extension capability, we define a separate root for the inventory model.
+However, considering the complexity of the existing topology models and to have a better extension capability, we define a separate root for the inventory model.
 We will consider some other ways to do some associations between the topology model and inventory model in the future.

 Note: review in future versions of this document whether network hardware inventory should be defined as an augmentation of the network model defined in {{?RFC8345}} instead of under a new network-inventory root.

-The proposed YANG data model has been analysed so far to cover the requirements and use cases for Optical Network Inventory.
+The proposed YANG data model has been analyzed to cover the requirements and use cases for Optical Network Inventory.

-Further analysis of requirements and use cases is needed to extend the applicability of this YANG data model to other types of networks (IP and microwave) and to identify which aspects are generic and which aspects are technology-specific for optical.
+Further analysis of requirements and use cases is needed to extend the applicability of this YANG data model to other types of networks (IP and microwave) and to identify which aspects are generic and which aspects are technology-specific for optical networks.

 {: #ni-tree}